RunoXa/c3o-compression-evaluation/README.md

   /evaluation/training_data_compression_dbscan.ipynb
   /evaluation/training_data_compression_kmeans.ipynb
   /evaluation/training_data_compression_kmedoids.ipynb
+- At the end, the results of the evaluations were compared to show the better predictive accuracy of the models
 - The running time of the C3O runtime predictor was also measured during training (/evaluation/time_tracking.pdf)

 ### Dependencies